 Democrats pressure Republicans to support Asian-American hate crimes bill

 Washington — The Senate will take up a bill addressing hate crimes against Asian Americans this week amid a spike in anti-Asian discrimination and violence during the coronavirus pandemic.
-But the bill may be subject to the first filibuster of the new Congress if an insufficient number of Republicans agree to support it.
+Although some Republicans have raised concerns about the bill, it is expected to advance on the Senate floor, allowing time for debate and adding amendments.

 According to a Senate Democratic aide, there is a bipartisan effort to strengthen the Hirono bill by adding the bipartisan bill by Democratic Senator Richard Blumenthal and Republican Senator Jerry Moran to provide grants to state and local governments to help improve hate crime reporting — but only if Senate Republicans choose not to block the bill on Wednesday.